mircealungu/mircea/essays/devx-and-ai.md

 # The ...
 Unknown

 There are still many open questions:

-- **What is the impact of this kind of generated code on  systems maintainability**?
+### 1. What is the impact of this kind of generated code on  systems maintainability?

 Indeed, **maintenance** is the longest phase in the life of a system.
 These days we call it  software evolution exactly to acknowledge its importance and extent.
 - We have no idea whether a patchwork of generated code, cobbled together will result in reliable and usable systems
 - For long-lived systems, where maintainability is important, using code generated by these systems is **[very likely worse than the alternatives](../notes/Npm-vs-StackOverflow-vs-ChatGPT.md)**.

-- **For whom and when are these tools good?** For what kind of tasks, it is still not clear.
+### 2. *For whom* and *when* are these tools good?
+For what kind of tasks, it is still not clear.
 For what kind of developers it is also not clear.
 Maybe more for juniors.
 Maybe more for data scientists who are not necessarily that experienced in coding?

+### 3. **Can we LLMs to improve code understanding**
-- **Code understanding** - still the hardest part of maintenance is at the moment not benefiting from these tools.
+Code understanding is still the hardest part of maintenance is at the moment not benefiting from these tools.
 Indeed, developers spend an overwhelming majority of their time reading code rather than writing; why?
 Because this activity is hard.
 Can use LLMs to make code more understandable?
 This would be an impressively impactful thing.
 The other question is whether we can write more understandable code by using LLMs... but what are LLMs... each one is different.

 - **Will reading code become more important than writing code**?
 State of the art coding tools allow a part of the development flow to be switched from typing to inspecting generated code.

-- **Will we have personalized LLM agents**.
-That learn from the individual, small apprentices that with time learn to write code in the style of their user.
-Stephen Wolfram writes about training a model with all his past writings.
-He did write quite a bit, so that model will likely have what to latch on...
-(Science fiction scenario: Imagine every student training individual LLMs, and having them write their essays.
-And the final grade would be on the duo's work :)

 **Our Role as Researchers**?